USER MANUAL SAN FRANCISCO 300 BLAUPUNKT

 To be able to connect a USB data carrier, the supplied USB cable must be connected to the car sound system (see Installation Instructions).

-Switch of the car sound system so that the data carrier will be correctly registered and unregistered.
+- Switch off the car sound system so that the data carrier will be correctly registered and unregistered.
+Connect the USB data carrier to the USB cable or pull it off.

 If a USB data carrier is connected, the display shows the USB symbol.
 If the USB data carrier is initially selected as audio source after connecting it or after switching on the car sound system, the data are read in first (the display shows "READING" during this time).